joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-04_gloss-haskell.md

 In case you want to run the code and see the beauty for yourself, there are two possibilities:

-  1. Install the [Haskell Platform][5] in your computer (for Ubuntu: "sudo apt-get install haskell-platform"), and afterwards install gloss (typing "cabal install gloss").
+  1. Install the [Haskell Platform][5] in your computer (for Ubuntu: "sudo apt-get install haskell-platform"), and afterwards install gloss (typing `cabal install gloss`).
      You can them grab the full code [here][6], compile it with "ghc --make Clock.hs" and RUN!

   2. Using this [BEAUTIFUL GLOSS WEB INTERFACE][7]:
      Copy the code from [HERE][8], paste it into the text field on the page and click "run"!

 And never forget, fiddle with the code, change it and have fun!
-The code is licensed under Creative Commons sharealike bla bla bla... :D
+The code is licensed under Creative Commons sharealike :)

 Thanks to [Ben Lippmeier][9] for creating gloss, and thanks a lot to Chris Smith for creating the gloss web interface.
 Chris has also taught an awesome [Haskell for kids][10] course, which was very inspiring to me...